solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

    initialization involves setting the maximum depth and buffer size for the Merkle tree.

-The initialization instruction must create a CPI (Cross-Program Invocation) to call the `init_empty_merkle_tree` instruction from the State Compression Program.
-You’ll need to provide the maximum depth and buffer size as arguments to this instruction.
+The initialization Instruction Handler must create a CPI (Cross-Program Invocation) to call the `init_empty_merkle_tree` instruction from the State Compression Program.
+You’ll need to provide the maximum depth and buffer size as arguments to this instruction Handler.

 - **Max depth**: Defines the maximum number of hops needed to travel from any leaf to the root of the tree.